AI MarketingCommunity GrowthSMMAMarketing RolesAgentic AI

 What "Agentic Operator" Actually Means

-In practice, it looks like this:
+In practice, it looks like this.

-The Human-in-the-Loop Is Not a Compromise
+Human-in-the-Loop Isn't a Compromise

-We think about it exactly the opposite way.
+We see it the opposite way.

-Human-in-the-loop approval is what makes AI-assisted community engagement sustainable.
+Human approval is what makes AI-assisted community engagement sustainable.
 It keeps the judgment, the voice, and the relationship authentic.
 The AI provides leverage.
 The human provides credibility.
+That's the model that actually compounds over time.

 What This Means If You're Building a Team

-If you're running an SMMA or leading a marketing team, here's the practical takeaway:
+If you're running an SMMA or leading a marketing team, here's the practical takeaway.

 The Longer View